morskyjezek/si676-2024-activities/_posts/2024-09-09-lab-2-shell-navigation.md

 ## Additional Activity

-We worked through three fundamental Git processes in class:
+We worked through three fundamental Git processes in class.
+Review these and bring questions for discussion next week.

 * Create a Git repo (`git init`), which you should only run in a new directory, or a directory that you want to connect to a GitHub project, which creates (or "initializes") a new Git repository
 * Update a git repo (`add` --> `commit`), which moves changes into the staging area and then adds them into your Git log and repo record